brightwavepartners/Kuando.Control/readme.md

 8.

-This project is still under development.....
+This project is still under development....

 Adding a new module:
 1. Add a new project following the nameing pattern Kuando.Control.Modules.<modulename>